6 Request Compute, Memory, and Latency Bottlenecks

 4. Apply SoftMax to get the attention weights and write \(\text{Attn}\), also shaped (H, S, S), to HBM.

-5. Read \(\text{Attn}\) shaped (H, S, S) back from HBM, compute the weighted values \(\text{Weighted Values} = \text{Attn}V\).
+5. Read \(\text{Attn}\) shaped (H, S, S) back from HBM, read the \(V\) tensor shaped (H, S, \(\textcolor{#2563EB}{d_K}\)), and compute the weighted values \(\text{Weighted Values} = \text{Attn}V\).

-6. Write the weighted values, shaped (H, S, \(\textcolor{#2563EB}{d_K}\)), back to HBM
+6. Write the weighted values, shaped (H, S, \(\textcolor{#2563EB}{d_K}\)), to HBM

 The read of \(Q\) and \(K\) at the beginning needs to happen in some form, and the writing of the weighted values also needs to happen at the end.
 But the writing and reading back of the (H, S, S) \(\text{Scores}\) and \(\text{Attn}\) tensors in the middle wastes bandwidth, especially as S gets large.
 For a sequence of length 4,096, the score matrix alone is \(4096 \times 4096 = 16.7\) million entries per head.
-The actual computations of the matrix multiplications and softmax are fast.
-What’s slow is the round-trip to HBM for these intermediate results.
+The actual computations of the matrix multiplications and softmax are necessary, fixed costs.
+The round-trip to HBM for these intermediate results is slow and wastes HBM memory.
+This problem scales quadratically with sequence length — double the sequence length and you quadruple the HBM usage and intermediate memory traffic.
+The latency associated with increased HBM traffic reduces MFU and increases TTFT.
+The quadratic memory usage is also why this implementation of attention causes GPU out-of-memory errors for long sequences.

 It’s worth noting that even a single matmul like \(\text{Scores} = QK^T\) doesn’t happen as one monolithic operation.
 The \(Q\) and \(K\) matrices are far too large to fit in SRAM, so the GPU kernel tiles the computation.
 Consider \(Q\) with shape (S, \(\textcolor{#2563EB}{d_K}\)) and \(K^T\) with shape (\(\textcolor{#2563EB}{d_K}\), S).
 A standard tiled matmul loops over row-blocks of \(Q\) (groups of query positions) and column-blocks of \(K^T\) (groups of key positions).
 For each pair, the kernel loads a block of \(Q\) rows and a block of \(K^T\) columns into SRAM, computes their partial product, and writes the result into the corresponding tile of \(\text{Scores}\) in HBM.
 Since \(d_K\) is small (typically 64 or 128), the inner dimension often fits in a single pass.
-But the outer dimensions don’t: each block of \(Q\) rows is re-read from HBM once for every column-block of \(K^T\), and each column-block of \(K^T\) is re-read for every row-block of \(Q\).
+But the outer dimension doesn’t: each column-block of \(K^T\) may be re-read for every row-block of \(Q\).
 This means the total HBM reads exceed the theoretical minimum of reading each matrix exactly once — the GPU re-reads portions of \(Q\) and \(K\) multiple times to tile through the computation.
 But that extra read traffic is modest and scales with S, not \(\textcolor{#DC2626}{S}^2\).
-The real waste in standard attention isn’t within any single matmul — it’s the round-trips between operations: writing the (H, S, S) \(\text{Scores}\) matrix to HBM just so softmax can read it back, then writing the attention weights just so the next matmul can read them.
+The real waste in this simple attention implementation is the round-trips between operations: writing the (H, S, S) \(\text{Scores}\) matrix to HBM just so softmax can read it back, then writing the attention weights just so the next matmul can read them.

 FlashAttention

 The algorithm works in two nested loops.
 The outer loop iterates over blocks of \(K\) and \(V\).
 The inner loop iterates over blocks of \(Q\).
-For each pair of blocks, the kernel computes the local attention scores, applies a local softmax, and accumulates the weighted sum – all in SRAM.
+For each pair of blocks, the kernel computes the local attention scores, applies a local softmax, and accumulates the weighted sum, all in SRAM.
 The tricky part is that softmax requires the maximum and sum over the full row of scores, not just the current block.
 FlashAttention handles this with an online softmax technique that maintains running statistics and corrects the accumulated output as new blocks are processed.

-The result: HBM traffic drops from \(O(S^2)\) to \(O(S \cdot d)\) for the attention matrix, where \(d\) is the head dimension (typically 64 or 128).
-For a 4K sequence with \(d=128\), that’s a reduction from 16.7 million elements to about 524K elements – roughly a 32x reduction in memory traffic for the attention intermediates.
+The result is depicted in Figure 6.2.
+For large values of S, HBM traffic drops from \(O(\textcolor{#DC2626}{\text{S}}^2)\) to \(O(\textcolor{#DC2626}{\text{S}} \cdot \textcolor{#2563EB}{d_K})\) for the attention matrix, where \(\textcolor{#2563EB}{d_K}\) is the head dimension (typically 64 or 128).
+For a 4K sequence with \(\textcolor{#2563EB}{d_K}=128\), that’s a reduction from 16.7 million elements to about 524K elements, roughly a 32x reduction in memory traffic for the attention intermediates.

-FlashAttention v1, v2, and v3
+FlashAttention v1, v2, v3, and v4

 The original FlashAttention (Dao et al. 2022) established the tiling approach.
 Subsequent versions improved the implementation substantially:

-FlashAttention-2 restructured the algorithm to improve GPU parallelism.
+FlashAttention-2 (Dao 2023) restructured the algorithm to improve GPU parallelism.
 The key change was swapping the inner and outer loops – iterating over \(Q\) blocks in the outer loop and \(K/V\) blocks in the inner loop.
 This reduced the amount of shared memory communication between warps (groups of 32 threads that execute together on the GPU) and improved occupancy on modern GPUs.
 The result was roughly a 2x speedup over v1.

 Note